Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 (847) 832-6600

-Family memberships start at $165 and include admission for up to four people per visit, among other perks.
+Family memberships start at $185 and include admission for up to four people per visit, among other perks.
+The CLIMB membership starts at $225 and includes FREE admission for 6 to any reciprocal local children’s museum.
 See all membership options or read about the museum.

 Wonder Works